top of page

 googlescholar-01.png

-Valerie Salcido, M.Ed., is a third-year graduate student in the clinical psychology doctoral program.
+Valerie Salcido, M.Ed., is a fifth-year graduate student in the clinical psychology doctoral program.
 She earned a B.A. in Psychology from Amherst College in 2017 and a M.Ed in Prevention Research from Harvard Graduate School of Education in 2018.
 She worked as a project coordinator for a RCT that tested the efficacy of a family-focused prevention program among Latinx children and families living in disadvantaged settings.
 Her current interests include studying culturally-relevant risk and protective factors pertinent to the mental health of Latinx youth and how minoritized youth cope with instances of discrimination.
 She is interested in research that utilizes strength-based approaches to promote cultural assets in ethnic minority families.

 GRADUATE STUDENT, UT AUSTIN